ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 - The [libp2p connectivity website](https://connectivity.libp2p.io/)
 - The [libp2p curriculum put together by the Protocol Labs Launchpad program](https://curriculum.pl-launchpad.io/curriculum/libp2p/introduction/)

-You can reach out to us and stay tuned for our next event announcement by joining the our [various communication channels](https://libp2p.io/#community), joining the [discussion forum](https://discuss.libp2p.io/), following us on [Twitter](https://twitter.com/libp2p), or saying hi in the #libp2p-implementers channel in the [Filecoin public Slack](http://filecoin.io/slack).
+You can reach out to us and stay tuned for our next event announcement by joining our [various communication channels](https://libp2p.io/#community), joining the [discussion forum](https://discuss.libp2p.io/), following us on [Twitter](https://twitter.com/libp2p), or saying hi in the #libp2p-implementers channel in the [Filecoin public Slack](http://filecoin.io/slack).

 Cheers!